securityCFS/securityCFS.github.io/_pages/about.md

 ======
 My research has resulted in several high-impact publications that advance the state-of-the-art in humanoid robotics:

-**Published & Accepted:**
+**Accepted:**
 * **IROS 2025 (Oral)**: "AnyBipe: An End-to-End Framework for Training and Deploying Bipedal Robots Guided by Language Models" - Introduces language-guided reward design and evaluation for bipedal locomotion with cross-task generalization capabilities

-**Under Review:**
+**Published Preprints:**
-* **IEEE Transactions on Robotics**: "GBC: Generalized Behavior Cloning Framework for Humanoid Locomotion and Manipulation Tasks" - A unified framework enabling cross-morphology learning that significantly improves sample efficiency and task generalization in humanoid control
+* **arXiv 2024**: "GBC: Generalized Behavior Cloning for Humanoid Robots" - A unified framework enabling cross-morphology learning that significantly improves sample efficiency and task generalization in humanoid control

-**Upcoming Submissions (2026):**
-* **ICRA 2026**: "GBC-MUJICA: Motion Diffusion and Trajectory Planning Model for Cross-Morphology Humanoid Architectures" - Extends GBC with diffusion models for improved motion planning
-* **CVPR 2026**: "GBC-BTR: Physics Aware Vision-Language-Behavior Model for Embodied Realtime Humanoid Task Reasoning" - Integrates multimodal perception with behavior cloning for complex task execution
+**In Progress:**
+* Continuing research on multimodal learning frameworks for autonomous humanoid systems

 **Key Technical Innovations:**
 - Developed cross-morphology learning algorithms that enable knowledge transfer between different humanoid platforms